minhhoit/yacms/docs/user-accounts.rst

 Restricting Account Fields
 ==========================

-By default, Mezzanine will expose all relevant user and profile fields available in the signup and update profile forms, and the user's profile page.
+By default, Yacms will expose all relevant user and profile fields available in the signup and update profile forms, and the user's profile page.
 However you may want to store extra fields in user profiles, but not expose these fields to the user.
 You may also want to